“Everything You Can Dream of is True”

 Session One, 11 → 12pm

-The works in this session visualise origins and ends - real and unreal - centering imagination as form of intervention.
+Visualising origins and ends, real and unreal, and centering imagination as form of intervention.

 - Tarik Ahlip, 31.05.2010